-- 10 Associate Degree level (e.g., 10809198) Exception: catalog numbers with the 3rd and 4th digit equal to 83 are developmental courses (e.g., 10835103) - 30, 31, 32 Technical Diploma level (e.g., 30543300, 31509309, 32404307)
+- 10 Associate Degree level (e.g., 10809198) - Exception: catalog numbers with the 3rd and 4th digit equal to 83 are developmental courses (e.g., 10835103) - 30, 31, 32 Technical Diploma level (e.g., 30543300, 31509309, 32404307)

-MSTC's Credit for Prior Learning Policy provides an opportunity for students to receive credit for their knowledge and skills gained from experience other than through course offerings at MSTC in order to accelerate the completion of their degree or diploma.
-Credit for Prior Learning credits may include transfer of credits from regionally accredited, post-secondary institutions; credit by standardized examination; military or occupational experiences/training; and articulated high school credit.
+MSTC's Credit for Prior Learning Policy provides an opportunity for students to receive credit for their knowledge and skills gained from experience other than through course offerings at MSTC in order to accelerate the completion of their degree, diploma, or certificate.
+Credit for Prior Learning credits may include transfer of credits from regionally accredited, post-secondary institutions; credit by standardized examination; military occupational experiences/training; or other life experience and articulated high school credit.
 MSTC has agreements with many area high schools to grant advanced standing for select high school courses.